Artwork donations

 The federal and provincial governments have implemented various tax measures to encourage people to donate art.

-If the proposed donation meets the criteria for outstanding significance and national importance, the MNBAQ may consider it appropriate to submit a request to the Canadian Cultural Property Export Review Board (CCPERB) to have the work declared a cultural property.
+If the proposed donation meets the criteria for outstanding significance, the MNBAQ may consider it appropriate to submit a request to the Canadian Cultural Property Export Review Board (CCPERB) to have the work declared a cultural property.
 This declaration allows the donor to receive a tax exemption on the capital gain, based on the work’s value as determined by the CCPERB.

 For all art donations, the MNBAQ, as a registered charity, issues a tax receipt for the eligible donation amount.